AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-17-template-keywords.md

 }
 ```

-An interesting case for this is where you have to use the `template` keyword even when it follows the pointer operator of the this pointer:
+An interesting case for this is where you have to use the `template` keyword even when it involves the this pointer:

 ```cpp
 template <typename T>